jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module4/lab1.rst

 Task |labmodule|\.\ |labnum|\.7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-Note:: TS consumer with Beacon_ was chosen as an example to highlight the F5 Cloud Service.
+Note:: TS consumer with Beacon_ was chosen as an example to highlight the F5 Cloud Service and a rapid deployment.

 There is no configuration within the BIG-IP TMUI to show.
-The TS **Poller** polls the BIG-IP for tmstat information and send it out to the **Consumer**.
-The **Listener** part of TS has now exposed a port available on the BIG-IP management IP address which accepts data to be forwarded to the **Consumer**.

-.. seealso:: Covering the consumer configuration is not covered in this Module.
-However, your instructor has access to the Beacon account TS is utilizing, and will highlight the concepts.
+The TS declaration utilizes an API token to allow the BIG-IP to self-register with F5 Cloud Service Beacon.
+The TS **Poller** polls the BIG-IP for tmstat information, and harvests the names of all service level objects (VIPs, Pools, iRules, etc) and sends it out to Beacon.

 This concludes Module 4 and configuring your BIG-IP system forwarder with F5 Telemetry Streaming.